-2. Photograph the flower/tree of the season at Bute Park
+2. Cardiff Things to do – Photograph the flower/tree of the season at Bute Park

 This is a gorgeous big sprawling park!
 Beautifully laid out and next to the castle.
-I visited mid march so was rewarded with both blossoms and daffodils!
+I visited Bute Park Cardiff mid-march so I was rewarded with both blossoms and daffodils!
 It is rare to see a park this large in the centre of a major city.
 Bute Park has a nationally-significant tree collection (I never knew such a thing existed!), three cafes, a play centre, an education centre and many lovely self-led paths to walk.
 The park is the size of 75 football fields!

-It is also possible to take some nice photos of Cardiff Castle framed by the trees of the park.
+It is also possible to take some nice photos of Cardiff Castle framed by the trees of Bute park.

 Bute Park is open every day of the year from 730am until 30 minutes before sunset and is one of the prettiest things to do in Cardiff Wales.Check out the Top Tours in Cardiff

-My favourite was the bear with the full on eyes!
+My favourite animal was the bear with the full-on eyes!
 There were an original nine animals who had glass eyes.
 There is even an ant-eater!!!

-4. Explore the WW2 underground tunnels of Cardiff Castle
+4. Things to do Cardiff – Explore the WW2 underground tunnels of Cardiff Castle

 Cardiff Castle is very impressive and one of Cardiff’s top attractions.
 I probably shouldn’t write this but I didn’t find the inside of the castle itself that interesting.
-But it is beautiful as are the grounds and very photogenic – especially with that moat around the castle.
+But the Welsh capital’s castle is beautiful as are the grounds and very photogenic – especially with that moat around the castle.

 The part I most enjoyed was walking the tunnels that were used during WW2 for raids – one of the fun things to do in Cardiff.
 The city asked the owner of the castle to open it up to the city’s residents for protection.
 Today the spirit and feel are kept going with the use of WW2 era music and posters.

-The cost of a ticket includes a free audio guide and map.
+The cost of a ticket to Cardiff Castle includes a free audio guide and map.
 The castle offers a range of specialist tours which I didn’t have time to do.
-The most popular is the House Tour which takes you inside the castle’s decadent rooms.
-These run every day on the hour and last just under one hour.
-There is also a tour that covers parts of the castle that have been used in tv shows!Save Time - Book your Cardiff Castle Tickets here
+The most popular is the House Tour which takes you inside Cardiff Castle’s decadent rooms.
+These tours run every day on the hour and last just under one hour.
+There is also a tour that covers parts of the Castle that have been used in tv shows!Save Time - Book your Cardiff Castle Tickets here

 5. Check out the Street Art